-In early 2015 I organised a bushwalking trip to Frenchmans Cap, which is the most prominent peak in the Franklin-Gordon Wild Rivers national park in Tasmania.
-The white quartzite of its summit dome, which looks a bit like a French beret from the distance, gave the peak its name and is visible from far away.
+In early 2015, I organised a bushwalking trip to Frenchmans Cap, which is the most prominent peak in the Franklin-Gordon Wild Rivers national park in Tasmania.
+The white quartzite of its summit dome, which looks a bit like a French beret from a distance gave the peak its name and is visible from far away.

-Historically the walk was infamous for being extremely muddy (read waist-deep mud) on the Loddon Plains on the approach to the mountain, where the track runs close to the Loddon River, the so called “sodden Loddon”.
+Historically, the walk was infamous for being extremely muddy (read waist-deep mud) on the Loddon Plains on the approach to the mountain, where the track runs close to the Loddon River, the so-called “sodden Loddon”.
 However, we did not have much of a problem.
 The trip was relatively straight-forward, as it is a return walk that starts and ends at the Lyell highway.
-However, it must be stressed that the trail is in an alpine area with serious and sudden weather changes and that the walk involves a significant ascent.
+However, it must be stressed that the trail is in an alpine area with severe and sudden weather changes and that the walk involves a significant ascent.

 After hiking up to the summit in surprisingly good weather, we spent another day at Lake Tahune hut.
-A small party continued on a day walk all along the ridge to Irenabyss, which is a deep chasm cut into the rock by the Franklin river.
-The rest stayed at the hut.
+A small party continued on a day walk all along the ridge to Irenabyss, which is a deep chasm cut into the rock by the Franklin River.
+The rest stayed near the hut.
 We were lucky and met a rafting group who were relaxing there.
 They were kind enough to let us borrow one of their rafts so that we could explore Irenabyss from the water.
-The walk back from river level up to Lake Tahune hut was a serious undertaking and we arrived there completely exhausted.
+The walk back from river-level up to Lake Tahune hut was a serious undertaking, and we arrived there wholly exhausted.